pprolancer/apixu-client/README.md

 apixu-client
 ========

-A client for call Apixu api.
+A python client library to call Apixu api.

 Installation:
 -------------------